benjaken/renderable.dart/README.md

 An element-model-based Dart code generator.
 Renderable's AnalyzerConverter can convert SourceGen code to Renderable code by calling one method.

-### Version Number
-A.B.C

-A is Master Version Number: changes when large breaking change happens B is Feature Version Number: changes when new feature comes out C is Edition Version Number: changes on hotfix and code improvement

 ### RoadMap
 - [x] File
 - [x] Import